egorbunov/repeat-it/README.md

 * add new card (card is question on one side + answer on back side)
 * see the whole list of added cards and click on them to see answers...

-WARNING: it is implemented as one-page site, but without fancy frameworks, so u can go previous or next page for know, because site transitions are not stacked manually =)
+WARNING: it is implemented as one-page site, but without fancy frameworks, so u can't go previous or next page for know, because site transitions are not stacked manually =)

 ## Run and Build